• Skip to primary navigation

 • It has such a delicious flavour!
 A little garlic, a little lemon, and loaded with bacon!
 It's a fun twist on a classic aioli recipe.

-• This bacon aioli sauce is really easy to make and doesn't require any hard to find ingredients.
-It's made with pantry staples like mayonnaise, garlic and lemon.
+• This creamy aioli is made with pantry staples like mayonnaise, garlic and lemon.

-• It's naturally paleo, Whole30, keto and low carb.
+• It's naturally gluten free, dairy free, paleo, Whole30, keto, low sugar and low carb.

 Key ingredients and substitutions:

-• Mayonnaise - you can either make your own mayo or use pre-made store bought mayo.
+• Mayonnaise - you can either make your own mayo pre-made store-bought mayonnaise.
 I personally prefer to make my own as it's so quick and easy!

 • Bacon - this is what takes this aioli over the top!
-You will use cooked bacon for this recipe.
+You will use cooked, crispy bacon pieces for this recipe.
 I recommend using sugar free, nitrate free bacon if you can find it.

-• Garlic - aioli just isn't aioli without a little garlic.
+• Fresh garlic - aioli just isn't aioli without a little garlic.
 You can add as much or as little as you like to give this garlic bacon aioli the taste that you prefer.

 • Lemon juice - fresh lemon juice adds a unique flavour to this aioli dip.